nekromant/rumboot-tools/README.md

 * _rumboot-packimage_ - Adds/prints/updates checksums in image files
 * _rumboot-xrun_ - Directly executes images via serial line or network
-* _rumboot-xflash_ - Write on-board memories via serial line or network
+* _rumboot-xflash_ - Write on-board memories via serial line or network (Simple interface)
+* _rumboot-flashrom_ - Wrapper around flashrom tool for advanced SPI flash programming
-* _rumboot-daemon_ - Provides network access to different boards
+* _rumboot-daemon_ - Provides network shared access to different boards
 * _rumboot-combine_ - Combines several images into one

+Sounds like too much?
+How you are you expected to use them in your app?

+* Use _rumboot-packimage_ to add valid checksums to your binaries, so that bootrom would accept them

+* Run them via UART using _rumboot-xrun_ (or your favourite jtag tool), flash them via _rumboot-xflash_

+* If rumboot-xflash doesn't work with your SPI Flash chip, check out _rumboot-flashrom_ instead

+* Have only one board for a few developers?
+Want easy remote access during COVID-19 epidemic?
+Check out _rumboot-daemon_

+* Want to combine a set of tests into one image?
+Check out the _rumboot-combine_ tool.

 ## Supported BootRoms